Vincent and Brooke Astor Professor Emeritus

 Laboratory of Neurobiology

-Dr. Wiesel's awards include the 1981 Nobel Prize in Physiology or Medicine, which he won with David Hubel for studies of how visual information is transmitted to and processed in the brain’s visual cortex.
+Wiesel's awards include the 1981 Nobel Prize in Physiology or Medicine, which he won with David Hubel for studies of how visual information is transmitted to and processed in the brain’s visual cortex.
 Their investigations identified specialized functions and mapped the functional architecture of individual cells in the visual cortex.
-Drs.
-Hubel and Wiesel also studied the development of the visual cortex and the role of innate and experiential factors, research which has had important clinical implications, including more effective treatments for congenital cataracts.
-Dr. Wiesel was also a recipient of the National Medal of Science in 2005.
+Hubel and Wiesel also studied the development of the visual cortex and the role of innate and experiential factors, research that has had important clinical implications, including more effective treatments for congenital cataracts.
+Wiesel was also a recipient of the National Medal of Science in 2005.